-3. Professional Development
+Professional Development

-SDCCS annually makes available the online training module developed by the California Department of Education pursuant Education Code section 32283.5(a) to its certificated employees and all other SDCCS employees who have regular interaction with students.
+Charter School annually makes available the online training module developed by the California Department of Education pursuant Education Code section 32283.5(a) to its certificated employees and all other Charter School employees who have regular interaction with students.

-SDCCS informs certificated employees about the common signs that a student is a target of bullying including:
+Charter School informs certificated employees about the common signs that a student is a target of bullying including:

-- · Physical cuts or injuries
+- Physical cuts or injuries

-- · Lost or broken personal items
+- Lost or broken personal items

-- · Fear of going to school/practice/games
+- Fear of going to school/practice/games

 - Loss of interest in school, activities, or friends

-- · Trouble sleeping or eating
+- Trouble sleeping or eating

-- · Anxious/sick/nervous behavior or distracted appearance
+- Anxious/sick/nervous behavior or distracted appearance

-- · Self-destructiveness or displays of odd behavior
+- Self-destructiveness or displays of odd behavior

-- · Decreased self-esteem
+- Decreased self-esteem

-SDCCS also informs certificated employees about the groups of students determined by SDCCS, and available research, to be at elevated risk for bullying.
+Charter School also informs certificated employees about the groups of students determined by Charter School and available research to be at elevated risk for bullying and provides its certificated employees with information on existing school and community resources related to the support of these groups.
 These groups include but are not limited to:

-- Students who are lesbian, gay, bisexual, transgender, or questioning youth ("LGBTQ") and those youth perceived as LGBTQ; and [A16] - · Students with physical or learning disabilities.
+- Students who are lesbian, gay, bisexual, transgender, or questioning youth ("LGBTQ") and those youth perceived as LGBTQ; and - Students with physical or learning disabilities.

-SDCCS encourages its employees to demonstrate effective problem-solving, anger management, and self-confidence skills for SDCCS's students.
+Charter School encourages its employees to demonstrate effective problem-solving, anger management, and self-confidence skills for Charter School's students.

-Grievance Procedures
+Complaint Procedures

-1. Scope of Grievance Procedures
+Scope of the Complaint Procedures

-SDCCS will comply with its Uniform Complaint Procedures ("UCP") policy when investigating and responding to complaints alleging unlawful harassment, discrimination, intimidation or bullying against a protected group or on the basis of a person's association with a person or group with one or more of the protected characteristics set forth in the UCP that:
+Charter School will comply with its Uniform Complaint Procedures ("UCP") policy when investigating and responding to complaints alleging unlawful harassment, discrimination, intimidation or bullying against a protected group or on the basis of a person's association with a person or group with one or more of the protected characteristics set forth in the UCP that:

 - a.
 Are written and signed; - b.
-Filed by an individual who alleges that that individual has personally suffered unlawful discrimination, harassment, intimidation or bullying, or by one who believes any specific class of individuals has been subjected to discrimination, harassment, intimidation or bullying based on a protected characteristic, or by a duly authorized representative who alleges that an individual student has been subjected to discrimination, harassment, intimidation, or bullying; and - c.
-Submitted to the SDCCS UCP Compliance Officer not later than six (6) months from the date the alleged unlawful discrimination, harassment, intimidation or bullying occurred, or the date the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.
+Filed by an individual who alleges that they have personally suffered unlawful discrimination, harassment, intimidation or bullying, or by one who believes any specific class of individuals has been subjected to discrimination, harassment, intimidation or bullying based on a protected characteristic, or by a duly authorized representative who alleges that an individual student has been subjected to discrimination, harassment, intimidation, or bullying; and - c.
+Submitted to the Charter School UCP Compliance Officer not later than six (6) months from the date the alleged unlawful discrimination, harassment, intimidation or bullying occurred, or the date the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.